Odyseus/CLIApplicationsManager/docs/_sources/includes/1-general-notes.rst.txt

 - :ref:`docs-generation-reference`
 - :ref:`sys-exec-generation-reference`
 - :ref:`installing-dependencies-reference`
-- :ref:`making-apps-standalone-reference`

 .. attention::

-    All commands described in this page should be executed from the root folder of the main application (at the same level as the __app__ folder).
+    All commands described in this page should be executed from the root folder of the main application (at the same level as the **AppData** folder).

 .. _docopt-usage-notes-reference: